 Think of sales objectives as the big picture, long-term goals that are broken down into shorter-term steps.

 For instance, increasing customer numbers, hitting revenue targets, or reducing churn rates.
-It’s essential to set sales objectives that align with your business or department’s objectives.
+It’s essential to set sales objectives that align with your business or department’s objectives and leverage proven sales methodologies to improve outcomes.

 Sales objectives may include increasing sales and profit, customer growth, upselling and cross-selling, customer retention, improving conversion rates, sales rep productivity, minimizing non-sales tasks, enhancing sales processes and activities, and targeting qualified leads.